base-cms/base-cms/multi-site.md

 - [ ] Write script to update all sites URLs (ensure `www.`) and add image/asset hosts
 - [ ] Add locales language primary and subcodes to Site object
 - [ ] Update document and date components to use language/locale from site object
+- [ ] Add website context to marko global and use for site title, etc.
 - [x] Need to send RSS mount point to service from marko web

 ## Fix Redirects